dominikh/yard-sd/README.md

 A sequence diagram consists of two parts: the metadata (currently only the size) and the actual description of the diagram's content.

-It has to be noted that yard-sd internally uses LaTeX and only automatically escapes the following special characters: `#`, `%` and `&`.
-That means that e.g. `$$`, `^` and `_` retain their original behaviour and can be used to further format the output, for example by embedding superscript.

 ### Metadata

 The only currently supported and required metadata is the size of the